AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Inflammatory Breast Cancer/Ch6.md

 between periods or new onset of spotting after menopause (if prior tamoxifen use), shortness of breath while walking, or bone pain.
-Side eႇects can be managed.
+Side effects can be managed.
 Continue to take all medicine such as endocrine therapy exactly as prescribed and do not miss or skip doses.